Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Discussion

-On the basis of the results of this study, other types of prior distributions that dominate the Jeffreys prior will be constructed in future.
+On the basis of the results of this study, other types of prior distributions that dominate the Jeffreys prior will be constructed in the future.
+Following Stein \cite{stein1981estimation}, one may construct functions $f$ satisfying the conditions of Theorems~\ref{Theorem 1} and \ref{Theorem 2} through

+where $\rho$ is a finite measure symmetric about each coordinate axis (equivalently, $\rho$ is invariant under all sign changes of coordinates).
 Different types of prior distributions are expected to perform well under different values of $\lambda$.
-A focus of further studies will be determining if there is a practical and relaxed condition for Theorems~\ref{Theorem 1} and \ref{Theorem 2}.
+It is also of interest to determine how to relax the sufficient conditions in Theorems~\ref{Theorem 1} and \ref{Theorem 2}, thereby broadening the class of applicable priors.